 This topic describes how to create an SSL server.
-To use the SSL-VPN to establish point-to-site connections, you must create an SSL server.
+Before you use SSL-VPN to establish a site-to-site connection, you must create an SSL server.

-- On the top of the page, select the region of the SSL server.
+- In the top navigation bar, select the region where you want to create the SSL server.

 - On the SSL Servers page, click Create SSL Server.

-- In the Create SSL Server dialog box that appears, configure the SSL server according to the following information,
+- In the Create SSL Server dialog box, configure the SSL server based on the following information, and click

 Parameter Description Name Enter a name for the SSL server.

-The name must be 2 to 128 characters in length and can contain letters, digits, underscores (_), and hyphens (-).
-The name must start with a letter or a Chinese character.
+The name must be 2 to 128 characters in length, and can contain letters, digits, underscores (_), and hyphens (-).
+It must start with a letter.

-VPN Gateway Select a VPN gateway that you want to associate with the SSL server.
+VPN Gateway Select the VPN gateway that you want to associate with the SSL server.

-Local Network Enter the CIDR blocks used in the connections by the client through SSL-VPN.
-This value can be the CIDR blocks of a VPC network, a VSwitch, an on-premises data center connected to a VPC through a leased line, or a cloud service such as ApsaraDB for RDS or Object Storage Service (OSS).
+Local Network Enter the CIDR block of the network to be connected to the client through SSL-VPN.
+This value can be the CIDR block of a virtual private cloud (VPC), a VSwitch, an on-premises data center that is connected to a VPC through a leased line, or a cloud service such as ApsaraDB for RDS or Object Storage Service (OSS).

-Click +Add Local Network to add more local networks.Note The subnet mask of the local network must be 8-32 bits.
+Click Add Local Network to add more CIDR blocks.Note The subnet mask of the specified server CIDR block must be 8 to 32 bits in length.

 By default, you can use the username and password of IDaaS for two-factor authentication.
-You can configure AD authentication.
-After you configure AD authentication, SSL-VPN can process the AD authentication feature.Note
+You can also use Active Directory (AD) authentication.
+After you configure AD authentication, SSL-VPN is capable of using AD authentication to authenticate users.Note

-- When you use the two-factor authentication for the first time, you must authorize the VPN gateway to access the IDaaS instance before you create the SSL server.
+- If this is the first time you use two-factor authentication, you must authorize the VPN gateway to access the IDaaS instance before you create the SSL server.